vloddot/jolt-svelte/CONTRIBUTING.md

 ## I Have a Question

 Before you ask a question, it is best to search for existing [Issues](https://www.github.com/vloddot/jolt/issues) that might help you.
 In case you have found a suitable issue and still need clarification, you can write your question in this issue.
-It is also advisable to search the internet for answers first.

 If you then still feel the need to ask a question and need clarification, we recommend the following: